Woman pickleball player smiling on the court

 Choosing the right equipment can significantly impact your performance and enjoyment of both paddle tennis and pickleball.
 Let's explore the key differences in gear for these sports.

-Paddle tennis uses solid paddles similar to those used in platform tennis.
+• Paddle tennis: Paddle tennis uses solid paddles similar to platform tennis.
 These paddles are typically made of wood or composite materials and have a solid hitting surface.
 The paddles for paddle tennis are generally larger than pickleball paddles, allowing for more power in shots.

-Pickleball paddles are smaller and lighter than those used in paddle tennis.
+• Pickleball: Pickleball paddles are smaller and lighter than those in paddle tennis.
 According to official regulations, pickleball paddles must not exceed 24 inches from the edge guard to the butt cap, with a hitting surface no longer than 17 inches.

 What are the differences in balls used for each sport?

 Paddle tennis uses depressurized tennis balls, which are slightly softer than regular tennis balls.
 Pickleball, on the other hand, uses unique perforated plastic balls that are lighter and move more slowly through the air.
-These differences in ball type significantly affect the gameplay and strategies employed in each sport.
+These differences in ball type significantly affect the gameplay and strategies employed in each sport, especially when comparing pickleball vs paddleball.

 What kind of apparel is best for paddle tennis and pickleball?